payal410/learn/README.md

 # learn
-This is my first Git Repositiry
+This is my first Git Repositiry.
 <br>
-My name  is Payal
+My name  is Payal.